Protecting Reef Grazers to Enable Coral Reef Recovery in Belize

 Rainbow parrotfish (Scarus guacamaia), the largest herbivorous fish in the Caribbean.
 Photo © Julio Maaz/WCS

 The health of reefs is therefore closely linked to the presence of herbivorous fish such as parrotfish.
-As fishermen in Belize continued to harvest parrotfish, their numbers started to rapidly go down.
+As fishermen in Belize continued to harvest parrotfish, their numbers started to rapidly decline.
 Research on the change in fish communities after a seven-year period (2002-2009) of fishing in Belize showed a 41% decline in parrotfish over that time period.
 Overfishing parrotfish already has had observable effects on Belize’s reefs.
-One study found that an atoll reef lagoon at Glover’s Reef that had once been very healthy with a 75% coral cover now has less than 20% coral cover because of algae over-growth.
+One study found that an atoll reef lagoon at Glover’s Reef that had once been very healthy with 75% coral cover now has less than 20% coral cover because of algae over-growth.

 Actions taken

-A typical fishing boat used in Belize.
+An example of one type of fishing boat used in Belize.
 Photo © Julio Maaz/WCS

-A typical fishing boat used in Belize.
+An example of one type of fishing boat used in Belize.
 Photo © Julio Maaz/WCS

 Dr. Peter Mumby explains the importance of parrotfish as grazers maintaining the health of coral reefs to a large group of fishermen in Belize City.
 Photo © WCS